Outstanding karst landscapes of the world

 - Anjajavi Forest – Madagascar, Mahajanga.
 Picturesque karst area, covered with pristine Madagascaran dry forest.
 The limestone here has unusual forms – countless natural arches, hoodoos, caves, and others, rising as small islands from Moramba Bay, all covered with unusual plants, such as baobabs.
 An area with special biological diversity and numerous rare and unique species.

 - Great Tsingy de Bemaraha – Madagascar, Menabe.
 Unique karst landscape, consisting of thousands of rock blocks dissected by 80 – 120 m deep grikes with vertical walls.
 Mostly formed by the collapse of caves and caverns.
-Sometimes these grikes are very narrow, less than 1 m and create an immense impression to the one walking through them.
+Sometimes these grikes are very narrow, less than 1 m and create an immense impression on the one walking through them.
 Countless interesting karst formations, including caves, natural bridges, tufa pseudoroofs.
-Numerous endemic species of plants and animals – 47% of locally met species of plants and animals are found only in Tsingy de Bemaraha – for example here are 34 endemic species of reptiles.
+Numerous endemic species of plants and animals – 47% of locally met species of plants and animals are found only in Tsingy de Bemaraha – for example, here are 34 endemic species of reptiles.

 - Manambolo River Gorge – Madagascar, Menabe.
 Spectacular gorge – both banks of the river are formed by giant, steep and often overhanging cliffs of Bemaraha Tsingy.
 Numerous caves, natural bridges and other interesting karst formations.